StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 To create tagged EAXS files, the CoreNLP server will need to be started (default port = 9003).
 You can start it manually or use one of the startup scripts (see below).

-*Note: the docstring examples may reference sample files that are NOT included in the installed Python package.
-Please use appropriate paths to sample files as needed.*
+*Note: docstring and command line examples may reference sample and data files that are NOT included in the installed Python package.
+Please use appropriate paths to sample and data files as needed.*

 ## Using tagger.py from the command line
 1. Start the CoreNLP server with one of the startup scripts: "./NLP/stanford\_edu/start\_server.[bat|sh]".